Foundation Diet and Health

 Tahini (sesame butter, raw?, organic?)

-Tahini (sesame butter) paste made from ground sesame seeds has a nutty taste and refines many Arabic dishes, such as hummus.
+Tahini (sesame butter) paste made from ground sesame seeds has a nutty taste and enhances many Arabic dishes, such as hummus.
 Raw?
 Organic?

 3%